russelldj/ACC-Optimization/README.md

-This is a repository for the optimization of a cruise control system.
+This is a repository contains code for an optimization project done for MA579 at Clarkson University by Isabel Dengos and David Russell.
+The goal is to find the optimal parameters for an adaptive cruise control system.

 # quickstart
 To experiement with the system go into the `source` directory and run `python simulation.py`.